-Oil set for first weekly fall in six on oversupply
+Oil climbs, but still set for first weekly fall in six

-Oil prices rose on Friday but remained en route for their first week of losses in six, as concerns grew over Russia's support for an extension of the crude output cuts that have bolstered prices in recent months.
+Oil prices climbed on Friday but were still heading for their first week of losses in six, weighed down by Russian hesitation for extending a global pact to cut output and curb oversupply.

-Friday's slight uptick belied a downturn seen in recent days, with prices set to fall between 2 and 4 per cent for the week as a whole.
+But prices were still on track to fall between 2 and 3 per cent since the end of last week.

 "After five days of continuous losses, an upside correction is always on the cards.
-Such a jump, however will not mean a change of heart," said Tamas Varga, analyst at brokerage PVM Oil Associates.
+Such a jump, however will not mean a change of heart," said PVM Oil Associates analyst Tamas Varga.

-An agreement by the Organization of the Petroleum Exporting Countries and other producers such as Russia to limit oil production has propped up prices in recent months, with the deal expected to be extended at the group's next meeting on Nov.
-30.
+The Organization of the Petroleum Exporting Countries, Russia and several other producers have restricted their oil output since January to prop up prices.
+The deal expires in March and was expected to be extended at a Nov.
+30 OPEC meeting.

-But fears of hesitation on Russia's part weighed on prices on Friday.

-"Russian support for a formalized extension of production cuts at the (next) OPEC meeting appears questionable, even if only to defer the decision to 1Q18," U.S. investment bank Jefferies said.
+U.S. investment bank Jefferies said Russian backing for formalizing an extension appeared "questionable, even if only to defer the decision" to the first quarter of 2018.

+The uncertainty has undermined a rally that took Brent above $64 last week.

-Saudi Arabia has signaled a willingness to extend the curbs, which are due to expire in March 2018, with energy minister Khalid al-Falih saying on Thursday that targets to reduce global oil surplus would not be reached in time.
+Saudi Arabia signalled its willingness to extend the curbs.
+Energy Minister Khalid al-Falih said on Thursday that targets to cut the global oil surplus would not be reached by March.

-"We need to recognize that by the end of March we're not going to be at the level we want to be which is the five-year average, that means an extension of some sort," al-Falih said, referring to inventory levels in the developed world.
+Some analysts said the market's focus on OPEC's output cuts was overstated, saying its impact on surpluses had been modest.

+"After all, the need to further extend the agreement shows that the strategy is not working," commodity researchers at Commerzbank said, adding that the "key factor" was rising U.S. shale oil output.

+The International Energy Agency said on Thursday that the U.S. would account for 80 per cent of the global increase in oil production over the next 10 years.

-OPEC's main obstacle in tightening the market is the United States, where crude oil production hit a record of 9.65 million barrels per day (bpd) this month, meaning U.S. output has risen by almost 15 per cent since their most recent low in mid-2016.
+U.S. crude oil production hit a record of 9.65 million barrels per day (bpd) this month, meaning U.S. output has risen by almost 15 per cent since mid-2016.

 "Let's assume that U.S. oil production continues its upward trajectory.
 They could very well be at 10 million bpd by the end of 2017," said Matt Stanley, a fuel broker at Freight Investor Services (FIS) in Dubai.